ionut-c/killzakeyboard/README.md

 **Programming**
 - bring W8A to date (ongoing)
-- test wav files in Firefox (might get rid of the sound gap)
-- pause game and show menu on ESCAPE
+- build ESCAPE menu (called when on game pause, closing the menu unpauses the game)

 **Candy**
 - koocha die sounds (2-4)